stevana/raft/README.md

 # Run example

-We provide a complete example of the library where nodes communicate via network sockets and they write their logs on text files.
+We provide a complete example of the library where nodes communicate via network sockets, and they write their logs on text files.
 See [app/Main.hs](https://github.com/adjoint-io/raft/blob/master/app/Main.hs) to have further insight.